 College is often the first time we start dealing with credit cards and having debt.
 However, not all debt is created equal:

-You may touch upon it in your mathematics class, but it’s worth learning the ins and outs of interest.
+You may have heard about it in your math or accounting class, but it’s worth learning the ins and outs of interest.
 According to The Balance, “Interest is the cost of using somebody else’s money.
 When you borrow money, you pay interest.
 When you lend money, you earn interest.”

 When it comes to borrowing money, it’s important to find a lender that understands your needs and can help you work toward your future plans.
 As for earning interest yourself, time is on your side when it comes to investing.
 Compound interest can turn your small savings into a large nest egg by the time you retire.